 Issue of schools in remote areas

 Most of us would have had at least basic, primary school education, and if you live in Singapore, the first 6 primary school years are compulsory.
 Most of us might even have taken our education for granted, not realising that it is a privilege that not every child in the world is afforded.
 We complain about going to school and avoid doing homework.
 We take our electronic devices for granted and fail to realise how they have aided us in our education.
+Innovations in schools in remote areas are rare due to their limitations of resources.
 We have never really stopped to consider how different and difficult receiving an education might be if we were not born in a developed country.

 Let’s stop to consider then.
 What if we were born in a less developed country, and in a remote area?
 These same resources will not come as easily to us anymore.
 Chances are, we would not have been able to attend school for many reasons, either the school is too far away and there is a lack of resources to get there such as a train or bus system.
 The school itself may even have a lack of facilities, and sometimes even qualified teachers.
 There are many factors that can hinder education in remote, and especially, rural areas.
 Thus, there are a number of innovations that have been created and implemented in order to help make education more accessible to students living in such areas.